i-pi/i-pi/docs/src/tutorials.rst

 that the ensemble is being sampled correctly.
 Putting this together this
 gives:

-Finally, we must change the and the tags so that the correct ensemble is sampled.
+Finally, we must change the :ref:`ensemble` and :ref:`dynamics` the tags so that the correct ensemble is sampled.
 The first thing that must be done is adding a “pressure” tag in the ensemble: